Problem-aware

 Replacement language and comparison posts are among the clearest intent signals you can track.

-Strong intent usually shows up when the author is trying to solve a real problem and is open to a better path.
+Strong intent shows up when someone has a real problem and is open to a solution.

 If the user explains what is broken, slow, or annoying, that is usually the first signal to capture.